Goalsum/TataruBook/docs/tables_and_views.md

 Note: Note that the amount of change in the external account is equal to the opposite of the amount of change in the internal account, e.g., the `Salary` account's `total_amount` is $$ -50000.0 $$, which means that the internal account has a total of $$ 50000.0 $$ in salary income.

-For external accounts that contain standard asset (such as `Gil` in the example), the total market value is equal to the amount of the change accrued; however, when an external account contains non-standard asset (such as `MGP` in the example), they are converted to standard asset and accrued sequentially at the price on the day the transaction occurred.
+If an external account contains the standard asset (such as `Gil` in the example), the total market value is equal to the amount of the change accrued; however, if an external account contains non-standard asset (such as `MGP` in the example), each transaction's amount is converted to the standard asset at the unit price on the day the transaction occurred, and then accumulated.
 In this example, the `total_value` of `MGP` is calculated as $$ 30 \times 90 + 100 \times 110 = 13700 $$.

 ## portfolio_stats